-The U5 pipeline allows for multiple outstanding memory accesses, but only allows one outstanding cache line fill.
-No store buffers are utilized in the Core Complex The number of outstanding MMIOs are implementation dependent.
+The U7 pipeline allows for multiple outstanding memory accesses, but only allows one outstanding cache line fill.
+The number of outstanding MMIOs are implementation dependent.
 Misaligned accesses are not allowed to any memory region and result in a trap to allow for software emulation.